Skip to main contentSkip to footer content

 Student discussing her research at a table.

-Study Areas are designed to group faculty around broad research and teaching themes.
-Prospective students identify potential Major Professors within one of these Study Areas when applying to the program.
+Research Areas are designed to group faculty around broad research and teaching themes.
+Prospective students identify potential Major Professors within one of these Research Areas when applying to the program.

 GPES offers Doctor of Philosophy (PhD), Master of Science (MS), and Master of Professional Studies (MPS) degree programs.
 The program is designed to have minimal required coursework so students can uniquely design a graduate curriculum that satisfies their research and professional needs.